lhsribas/quarkus-reactive-crud-archetype/src/main/resources/archetype-resources/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-## Before to run
+## Before the run

-You need to run the follow command to give permission to execture scritp mvnw
+You need to run the following command to give permission to execute script mvnw
 ```
 chmod 0755 mvnw
 ```

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+You can run your application in dev mode which enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev
 ```